María Izquierdo (artist): Initial career and exhibitions

+Maria Izquierdo was born into a Catholic family and was brought up in the Catholic church.
+This painting is from the famous biblical story “Adam and Eve” in translation for Izquierdo she named her painting “Adan y Eva.”
+She made this painting to symbolize her culture and demonstrate it from a different standpoint.
+She wanted others to view the story of Adam and Eve through her own visual perspective instead of the strict traditional standpoint.
+Izquierdo’s paintings and approach was always more personal, and she wanted to add a touch of her own culture into her artwork.
+That is why Adam and Eve weren't just human statues; she painted them to be folk- art statues, surrounded by an array of objects that symbolize Mexican culture.
+This version of the painting that Izquierdo executed so well shows a more naturalistic version of the biblical scene; it allowed those in Mexican culture to view the painting under the perspective of their own ethnicity.
+She touched on intimate symbolism, still lifes, and spiritual imagery.
+Izquierdo changed the way we saw this painting and biblical story by allowing us to view it outside of the traditional interpretation and more in touch with her culture and ethnicity.

-An exhibition that traveled to Frankfurt, Vienna, and Dallas in 1987–88 showed a group of striking paintings by Izquierdo that announced to a non-Mexican audience the powerful presence of another painter of almost equal stature and originality.
-The career of this outstanding artist was the subject of a recent ground-breaking exhibition organised by the Centro Cultural/Arte Contemporaneo in Mexico City.
+An exhibition that traveled to Frankfurt, Vienna, and Dallas in 1987–88 showed a group of paintings by Izquierdo that displayed to a non-Mexican audience the presence of another painter of similar stature and originality.
+The career of this artist was the subject of a recent exhibition organised by the Centro Cultural/Arte Contemporaneo in Mexico City.
 Izquierdo's work shares many of the same themes and pre-occupations as that of Kahlo.
 Her paintings often refer to tragic elements in her life and incorporate the type of dream-like fantasies that are to be found in the work of artists of the Mexican School.
 The exhibition included 160 works.
-The excellent catalog presented five biographical and interpretive essays, with a complete bibliography, chronology and exhibition history.
-The vast corpus of photographs of both the artist and her work gives a visual repertory of virtually every known painting, drawing and print.
-It is an essential addition to the bibliography of modern Mexican painting.
+The catalog presented five biographical and interpretive essays, with a complete bibliography, chronology and exhibition history.
+The corpus of photographs of both the artist and her work gives a visual repertory of virtually every known painting, drawing and print.